mrprofile/reactjs-sample-application/README.md

 5. `npm install -g gulp` - Installs gulp globally.
 [Why globally?](http://stackoverflow.com/questions/22115400/why-do-we-need-to-install-gulp-globally-and-locally)
 5. `gulp` - Builds the project and opens your browser.
 6. Navigate to [http://localhost:9005/](http://localhost:9005/) if your browser doesn't open automatically.

-You're now all set to [follow along with the course](http://www.pluralsight.com/author/cory-house)!

-##Change Log
-8.20.2015 - Updated to use gulp-open 1.0.0 and browserify 11.0.1 since the course has been updated to use these versions.